Cornell Ruffian Diagnostic Imaging

 Nuclear scintigraphy (bone scan)

-Scintigraphy or nuclear scan is a diagnostic tool that uses a radiopharmaceutical material (often technetium 99m (Tc99m)) that is labeled with another molecule and injected into the horses’ blood stream where it will distribute to areas of the body specific for the molecule chosen.
-For example, Tc99m labeled to a marker for bone, will distribute to the skeleton which is the most common usage in equine scintigraphy.
+Nuclear scintigraphy or bone scan is a diagnostic tool that allows us to scan larger areas of the equine skeleton in search of potential causes of lameness.
+It uses a safe radiopharmaceutical agent (Technetium 99m), that is injected into the horses’ blood stream.
+After injection, it will distribute to areas of the skeleton.
 Areas of bone inflammation, bone turnover or rapid bone growth attract a greater amount of the radiopharmaceutical.
-With standing sedation, the horse is then imaged using a special camera that is able to detect emitting radiation to produce an image of the bone with relative amounts of radiation.
-Areas of increased radiopharmaceutical uptake (RPU) also called a ‘hot spot’ are investigated as potential sites of injury.
-A bone scan is the most common form of scintigraphic study we perform in horses and a safe, useful tool in the workup of a challenging lameness case where either flexion tests or diagnostic nerve blocks have failed to isolate a cause or when there are several areas or limbs contributing to the lameness.
+With standing sedation, the horse is then imaged using a special camera that is able to detect emitting radiation to produce an image of the bone.
+Areas of increased radiopharmaceutical uptake (IRU) also called a ‘hot spot’ are investigated as potential sites of injury.
+Bone scan is a useful tool in the workup of a challenging lameness case where either flexion tests or diagnostic nerve blocks have failed to localize the cause, when there are several areas or limbs contributing to the lameness, or if specific bone information is needed after a lameness is localized.
 Horses are considered radioactive for approximately 24 hours and must remain in hospital until their radiation level is below a safe threshold.
-In most cases, horses arrive in the morning, are injected and scanned on day 1, stay overnight, and either go home the following day or remain in hospital for further diagnostics (i.e. radiographs, or further lameness exam with more targeted blocks) depending on the bone scan findings.
+In most cases, horses arrive in the morning, are injected and scanned on day 1, stay overnight, and either go home the following day or remain in hospital for further diagnostics.
+Bone scan findings always need to be clinically correlated with a lameness exam, sometimes with additional nerve/joint blocks, and frequently with other imaging modalities (radiographs, ultrasound, or MRI) to provide more detail of the abnormal areas.

 Standing MRI (MRI)

 At CRES, we have a standing, low field MRI unit from Hallmarq that generates superior imaging of both soft tissue and bone.
 It is a routine procedure here and is performed standing with sedation.
 MRI (magnetic resonance imaging) involves putting the body part of interest in a magnetic field while using radio waves to help generate images of the region.
 Various sequences are obtained which highlight specific tissue characteristics (example STIR sequence highlights fluid both in bone and soft tissue).
 It is imperative to have a detailed lameness exam (most often with joint and nerve blocks) prior to an MRI.
 An MRI is most beneficial when the location of the lameness has been localized as much as possible.
 A typical MRI scan is 1-3 sites, but is dependent on the lameness examination.
 MRI cases typically spend one night in the hospital to ensure the highest quality images are obtained.
 A single site MRI scan (example 1 front foot) can generate 300-500 images that need to be interpreted.
-All MRI examinations are read by two people (Dr. Pigott and a board certified radiologist) to provide the most amount of information for each case.
-Dr. Pigott works with the client and the local veterinarian to come up with treatment and rehabilitation protocols that optimize healing and return to function.
+All MRI examinations are read by one of the lameness specialists at CRES (Dr. Pigott or Dr. Claffey) and a board certified radiologist (Dr. Natasha Werpy) to provide the most amount of information for each case.
+The lameness specialists at CRES work with the client and the local veterinarian to come up with treatment and rehabilitation protocols that optimize healing and return to function.

 MRI images left to right: coffin joint collateral ligament injury, deep digital flexor tendon injury in foot, navicular bone flexor cortex erosion with adjacent deep digital flexor tendon damage, bone trauma in fetlock joint